system76/docs/content/difference-between-pop-ubuntu.md

 ![Pop Shop](/images/difference-between-pop-ubuntu/pop-shop-screenshot.png)

 Pop!_OS includes a selection of apps intended to be comprehensive, but relatively lightweight.
 Because Pop!_OS is optimized for your workflow, we avoid providing some larger programs by default that slow down your computer.
-This is especially true for library applications, such as one for storing your photos, which we opt to replace with image viewers or similar apps that are smaller in size.
-However, if you’re in need of a photo manager, Steam, or a music streaming app such as Spotify, these applications are still available in the Pop!_Shop for a quick install.
+This is especially true for library applications such as one for storing your photos.
+Which we opt to replace with image viewers, or similar apps that are smaller in size.
+However, if you are in need of a photo manager, Steam, or Spotify these applications are available in Pop!_Shop.

 ## Features across the board